MDAnalysis/MDAnalysis.github.io/about.md

 ## Governance

-Project leadership is provided by a subset of contributors, the *MDAnalysis Core Developers* ([@MDAnalysis/coredevs](https://github.com/orgs/MDAnalysis/teams/coredevs)) who have produced substantial contributions over extended lengths of time and who remain active in reviewing issues and discussions on the various mailing lists.
-MDAnalysis Core Developers are granted commit rights (write access) to the GitHub source code repository.
+Project leadership is provided by a subset of contributors, the *MDAnalysis Core Developers* ([@MDAnalysis/coredevs](https://github.com/orgs/MDAnalysis/teams/coredevs)) who have produced substantial contributions over extended lengths of time and who remain active in reviewing issues and discussions on the various mailing lists and our Discord server.

 ### MDAnalysis Core Developers

+The **Core Developers** lead the MDAnalysis project and are responsible to the community and to NumFOCUS, our fiscal sponsor.
+They **represent the project publicly** and **vote to make decisions for the project**.

+Core Developers are granted commit rights (write access) to the [GitHub source code repositories][orgrepo] and thus can approve pull requests for merges.

 The current
 [@MDAnalysis/coredevs](https://github.com/orgs/MDAnalysis/teams/coredevs/members)
 team ("MDAnalysis Core Developers") consists of:

-- @dotsdl
 - @fiona-naughton
 - @IAlibay
+- @jbarnoud
+- @lilyminium
+- @orbeckst
+- @richardjgowers
+- @tylerjereddy

+### MDAnalysis Emeriti Core Developers

+**Emerita/Emeritus Core Developers** are former Core Developers who remain connected to the project but have stepped back from the day-to-day decision making.
+Emeriti Core Developers can reinstate themselves to Core Developer status.

+Emeriti Core Developers maintain commit rights (write access) to the [GitHub source code repositories][orgrepo] and can approve pull requests for merges.

+The current *Emeriti Core Developers* are:

+- @dotsdl
 - @jandom
-- @jbarnoud
 - @kain88-de
-- @lilyminium
 - @micaela-matta
 - @mnmelo
 - @mtiberti
-- @orbeckst
-- @richardjgowers
 - @seb-buch
-- @tylerjereddy
 - @zemanj

-### Decision Making Process
+### Decision Making Process and Membership

-1. All decisions are made by *simple majority*[^1] of the MDAnalysis Core Developers.
+1. All decisions are made by *simple majority*[^1] of the [MDAnalysis Core Developers](#mdanalysis-core-developers).
-2. New MDAnalysis Core Developers are elected with a simple majority of current MDAnalysis Core Developers.
+2. New *Core Developers* are elected with a simple majority of current MDAnalysis Core Developers.
+3. Current Core Developers are polled annually to *opt-in* to remain a Core Developer; otherwise they transition to [Emerita/Emeritus Core Developer](#mdanalysis-emeriti-core-developers) status.

 [^1]: A [simple majority][] is defined as *more than half the votes
      cast*.
 Abstentions or blanks are excluded in calculating a